MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 ![Provisioning success notification](media/provision-complete-notif.png "Provisioning success notification")

-If you have created your portal in the environment without portal pre-requisites, the provisioning is also displayed in the grid:
+If you have created your portal in the environment that doesn't have portal pre-requisites installed, the provisioning status is also displayed in the grid:

 ![Grid notification](media/provision-progress-notif.png "Grid notification")